| Selling Q & A Business owners have

 ensure that information is kept confidential throughout

+the entire selling process.
 An owner may ask: "Why can’t I sell it

+myself?"
 A. There are several reasons why most owners

 choose not to try and sell their own business: